-Our Allied Health team includes a Speech Language Pathologist, Occupational Therapist, and Physical Therapist on a consultative model.
+Our Allied Health team includes the following licensed professionals on a consultative model: a Speech Language Pathologist, Occupational Therapist, and Physical Therapist.
 The team works collaboratively by providing consultative services, evaluations, recommendations, and support to members of a student’s team, especially educators and family members.

-The Speech Language Pathologist and the Speech assistant consult with each student’s educational team to increase receptive, expressive, and pragmatic language skills.
+A Speech Language Pathologist and Speech assistant consult with each student’s educational team to increase receptive, expressive, and pragmatic language skills.
 Our main goal is to increase each student’s ability to become a more effective and functional communicator in every possible environment.

 We use a variety of visual communication systems and devices, ranging from low- to high-tech.
 Low-tech methods include signs, single-picture symbol icons, or real photographs and visual communication books.
 High-tech communication includes speech-generating devices.
 Many students use iPads, NovaChats, DynaVox, and switches.

 Every teacher is trained on each communication modality within the natural setting of the classroom.
 We consult with teachers regularly to ensure that the most effective strategy, materials, and presentation of goals and programs are being implemented throughout the day.
 The consultative model allows our speech department to make immediate changes for each student based on continuous improvements.

 Our Occupational Therapist consults with the educational team to address difficulties in the following areas: fine and gross motor skills, visual perception, motor planning, executive functioning, self-care activities, and sensory integration.
 We evaluate the skills and abilities of the student within the natural context of his/her everyday activities.
 We then develop programs and implement strategies to enhance skills and promote the generalization of these skills to vocational and community-based settings.